Nic McKissic-Luke

-Nic McKissic-Luke (born December 12, 1983) is an American football coach who is the running backs coach for the New York Jets of the National Football League (NFL).
-He previously held the same role at several college programs including Minnesota, Northern Illinois, Youngstown State, South Dakota State, and Benedict College.
+Nic McKissic-Luke (born December 12, 1983) is an American football coach who serves as the running backs coach for the New York Jets of the National Football League (NFL).
+He played college football as a running back for Alabama and Alabama A&M. Before joining the Jets coaching staff in 2025, he held running backs coaching positions at several college programs, including Minnesota, Northern Illinois, Youngstown State, South Dakota State, and Benedict College.

 Early life and playing career

 McKissic-Luke was born in Phenix City, Alabama, and attended Central High School.
-He played college football at Alabama (2002–2003) before transferring to Alabama A&M University, where he played running back from 2004 to 2006.
-He finished second in career rushing yards at Alabama A&M and helped the team win the SWAC title in 2006.
+He played college football at the University of Alabama from 2002 to 2003 before transferring to Alabama A&M University, where he played running back from 2004 to 2006.
+He finished second in career rushing yards at Alabama A&M history and helped the team win the Southwestern Athletic Conference (SWAC) title in 2006.
 He graduated in 2007.